 Idiopathic Parkinson's disease - or Parkinson's - is the most common type of parkinsonism.
 Unlike some other forms which have specific causes it is not known why idiopathic Parkinson's occurs.
 Idiopathic means that the cause is unknown.

-The main symptoms of idiopatic Parkinson's are tremor, rigidity and slowness of movement.
+The main symptoms of idiopathic Parkinson's are tremor, rigidity and slowness of movement.

 Symptoms and the rate at which the condition progresses vary from person to person.
 This can make diagnosis difficult.

-One of the ways doctors diagnose idiopathic Parkinson's is by seeing if there is a response to Parkinson's medication.
+Another ways doctors may diagnose idiopathic Parkinson's is by seeing if there is a response to Parkinson's medication.
 If symptoms improve, your specialist may confirm an idiopathic Parkinson's diagnosis.